americanexpress/one-app-ducks/README.md

     disableStyles: Boolean, // Indicates if style tags should be omitted from HTML response
     renderPartialOnly: Boolean, // Indicates if the response should return just the rendered HTML
-    // from the matched module rather than a complete HTML page }),
+    // from the matched module rather than a complete HTML page
+    renderTextOnly: Boolean, // Indicates if HTML tags should be removed from the HTML response
+    renderTextOnlyOptions: new Map({
+      htmlTagReplacement: String, // Replace all html tags with the character passed to this option.
+      allowedHtmlTags: List, // List of HTML tags that should not be removed from the HTML response }),
+  }),
   // ...
 });